ClockWorkKid/WiFi-Nano-Quadcopter/Build 1 - WiFi Quadcopter/README.md

 The WiFi inerface of the quadcopter uses WebSockets protocol for communicating using a browser window.

 - The sketch used in this build is originally copied from another <a href="https://github.com/DipanshuShukla/ESP-PPM">github repo</a>.
 Download the entire <a href="ESP_PPM">sketch folder</a> and open the ESP_PPM.ino file from Arduino IDE.
 You should be able to upload the original sketch to the ESP Board without problem.
+You can modify the default WiFi AP name and password from lines 22-23

+    ```
+    const char *ssid = "Firefly_Test";
+    const char *password = "123456789";
+    ```

 - After uploading, from your smartphone, you will find the hotspot on your phone WiFi.
 Connect to the hotspot and from smartphone browser, go to url 192.168.4.1